JPPalus/Libmidi/README.md

 ## FAQ

     Q: Can I play multiple MIDI files at the same time?
-    A: No. When calling MIDIjs.play(url) any current playback is being stopped.
+    A: No. When calling libMIDI.play(url) any current playback is being stopped.
     Q: Can I play a MIDI file automatically after loading the page?
     A: Yes, except for iOS devices and Chrome since version 71.
 Believe it or not: The Web Audio API on these browsers will only start playing if called from within a user generated event.
 Loading the page does not count as such.
 Clicking a button or touching a link does.
 Test your browser with this Autoplay Demo.
-    Q: Can I use MIDIjs on HTTPS pages?
+    Q: Can I use libMIDI on HTTPS pages?
     A: Yes, you can.
 However, Microsofts's Internet Explorer will produce a "Mixed secure/insecure content" warning, which has be acknowledged.
 Furthermore on HTTPS pages Internet Explorer will only play MIDI files that have been downloaded with HTTP (not HTTPS).
 Hm ...
-    Q: Using MIDIjs produces messages on the JavaScript console of my browser.
+    Q: Using libMIDI produces messages on the JavaScript console of my browser.
 Do they indicate a problem ?
     A: No, the following two messages do not indicate a problem of any kind.
 You can safely ignore them.
         1. pre-main prep time: x ms
         2. The AudioContext was not allowed to start.
 It must be resumed (or created) after a user gesture on the page